Teaching Ambassador Fellowship

 New Haven, Connecticut

-Bio/Overview: Matt Presser is currently an instructional coach at the King/Robinson Magnet School in New Haven.
-Presser's teaching career has taken him through a wide cross-section of the American education system, from an elite private school to low-performing turnaround schools.
+Bio/Overview: Matt Presser is currently enrolled in the Harvard Graduate School of Education doctoral program in educational leadership.
+As a Classroom Teaching Ambassador Fellow, Presser traveled to seven states to share information regarding federal policy and hold roundtables with teachers.
+He also authored the weekly Teachers Edition newsletter and spearheaded an effort to publish Voices from the Classroom on ED’s Homeroom blog.
+Most recently, he worked to leverage teacher voices to design and implement an elementary competency-based learning model that better meets student needs at King/Robinson Magnet School.
+Presser’s teaching career has taken him through a wide cross-section of the American education system, from an elite private school to low-performing turnaround schools.
 Across this spectrum, he has analyzed Shakespeare with high school seniors and taught the alphabet to kindergarteners.
-He taught high school English at High School in the Community, a teacher-led school working without a principal that teachers run by consensus.
-As a middle school language arts teacher, at Celentano Museum Academy, he worked to amplify his students' voices, publishing their writing in the local newspaper and driving significant growth in their reading.
+He taught middle school and high school English in New Haven, Conn., including at a teacher-led school working without a principal that teachers run by consensus.
 Beyond traditional English classes, he taught a course on local history that involved field trips via city bus to tour different neighborhoods and another that had his high school students delivering speeches to and reading with elementary schoolers.
-Most recently, he has worked to leverage teacher voices to design and implement a competency-based learning model that better meets student needs at a high-poverty New Haven elementary school.
-Prior to teaching, Presser trained as a journalist and worked briefly in that field, writing breaking news and feature articles in three states.

-Achievements: In 2012, Presser served as one of 50 Teacher Fellows with the National Academy for Advanced Teacher Education.
+Achievements: In 2016, Presser’s students won national recognition from the Think It Up Foundation for their innovative student-led passion projects.
+In 2012, Presser served as one of 50 Teacher Fellows with the National Academy for Advanced Teacher Education.
 In 2011, he was the winner of the NBC Education Nation teacher essay contest, appearing on a nationwide TV broadcast with Brian Williams.
-In 2008, Presser also coauthored a research article on the experiences of student-teachers which was presented to the American Educational Research Association.
+In 2008, Presser coauthored a research article on the experiences of student-teachers which was presented to the American Educational Research Association.

 Affiliations: American Federation of Teachers; National Academy for Advanced Teacher Education; National Endowment for the Humanities; New Haven Educators for Progress, Innovation, and Collaboration